Symposium Speakers

 • Richard Olawoyin

-ANSAC Vice Chair Operations, IDEA Council Chair, ABET
+2025-26 Chair-Elect, ANSAC; IDEA Council Chair, ABET

-Dr. Richard Olawoyin, P.E., is a professor of engineering at Oakland University.
-He is a US Fulbright Scholar (alumnus), and has engaged students globally through teaching and research, particularly in four countries: China, Costa Rica, the Dominican Republic and the United States.
-He has served ABET in various roles including serving as the current chair of the ABET Inclusion, Diversity, Equity, and Accessibility (IDEA) Advisory Council, incoming chair-elect of ABET ANSAC, Team Chair, Training Support Facilitator for PEV candidates, and a PEV mentor.
+He has served ABET in various roles including serving as the current chair of the ABET Inclusion, Diversity, Equity, and Accessibility (IDEA) Advisory Council, chair-elect of ABET ANSAC, Team Chair, Training Support Facilitator for PEV candidates, and a PEV mentor.
+He received the ABET Fellow Award and Claire L. Felbinger Award for Diversity and Inclusion in 2025.
 He was awarded the ASSP Charles V. Culbertson Outstanding Award in 2019 and 2022 for his professional contributions.

 • Temitope Olorunfemi